-As high-grade recording equipment becomes more affordable and non-linear editing software becomes more robust, even grade-schoolers can now post high quality video content to YouTube on a regular basis.
+As high grade recording equipment becomes more affordable and non-linear editing software becomes more robust, even grade school children can now post high quality video content to YouTube on a regular basis.
 The improvement in the technology and its affordability has also enabled video producers, at every level of expertise, to incorporate special effects into their videos.
 One of the more popular special effects techniques is called "keying."
 Keying, or compositing, is the combining of visual elements from separate sources into single images, often to create the illusion that all of those elements are parts of the same scene.

 The decision is usually determined by what is being shot and how you’re shooting it.
 You’ll need to consider: the subject’s proximity to the backdrop screen, the amount of reflected light coming off of the screen, and the colors of the costume, wardrobe and other elements in the shot.

 Let’s take a situation where you have a limited space in which to shoot and so the actors will be performing very close to the green screen.
 Chroma KeyGreen will probably be the best alternative under these circumstances.
 Due to its darker shade, the Chroma Key Green will not reflect back as much light on your subject as will Digital Key Green.
 (We’ll deal with the selection of the green or blue color later.)